General Recognition of Pediatric Shock:

 Worsening tachycardia, continued narrowing of the pulse pressure, changes in level of consciousness, weakening central pulses, and hypotension which is a late sign.

-The signs and symptoms listed above will become progressively worse if shock is not recognized and treated early.
+The signs and symptoms listed above will become progressively worse if the shock is not recognized and treated early.
 It is important to monitor for changes in symptoms that indicate further deterioration.

 Go to Pediatric Shock Overview Part 3